agonzale34/sdc-lane-lines-detection/writeup.md

 ## - Potential shortcomings with my pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when the lines on the road have minimal difference because the canny transform can't detect edges

-Another shortcoming could be ...
+Another shortcoming could be if there is a car in front with a small distance (inside the region of interest) in these case the draw lines function will mess up the average of each lane line.

 ### - Possible improvements to my pipeline

-A possible improvement would be to ...
+A possible improvement would be to apply better color filters at the input image in order to get better edges detection.

-Another potential improvement could be to ...
+Another potential improvement could be to tweak more the parameter for better performance.